 7. Get the lie of the land

 Take to the top of the Sydney Tower, which is Australia’s version of the Seattle Space Needle, Toronto’s CN Tower or Berlin’s Fernsehturm.
 Get 360-degree views from 250-m (82-ft) above the Sydney CBD at the observation deck – not one for those who suffer vertigo.
 If you want to take it up a notch, go outside on a Skywalk.
-There are also a revolving restaurant, bar and buffet inside the Tower, none of which I have any personally experienced.
+The Tower also houses a revolving restaurant, bar and buffet, none of which I have any personally experienced.

 8. Talk to the animals

 Get all your burning Australian wildlife questions, like “who would win a fight between a shark and a crocodile?” answered at Taronga Zoo.
-Ok, maybe not that exact question, but Taronga Zoo and the SEA LIFE Sydney Aquarium are great places to get acquainted with Aussie creatures great and small.
-The quickest way to get to the Zoo from the Sydney City is by ferry, while the Aquarium is a short walk away.
+Ok, maybe not that exact question.
+However, Taronga Zoo and the SEA LIFE Sydney Aquarium are great places to get acquainted with Aussie creatures great and small.
+The quickest way to get to the Zoo from the Sydney City is by ferry.
+The Aquarium is a short walk from downtown and Darling Harbour.

 9. Wander the rocky coastline

 Take to the coastal walking trail and experience Sydney’s scenic cliffs and sandy beaches.
 Every time I return to Sydney the path has extended to another beach, so you are spoilt with choice on places to start and end.
 My favourite section is Bondi Beach to Coogee Beach, a stretch of 6km (3.5mi) that’s great for working up an appetite before eating your heart out at a beachside café.